 Note that, while most Canadian and US sources define Risk Level 1 as airborne fine-particulate-matter (PM2.5) concentrations less than 12 micrograms per cubic metre (µg/m3), I employ “Level 0” to differentiate readings within the far more evidence-based, less politically-influenced WHO healthy zone.
 See the Health impacts page for clarification on the differences between short- and long-term exposure risks.

-Commentary as of Thursday December 5 at 7:00 am
+Commentary as of Saturday January 25 at 6:40 am

 Summary of recent readings